terje/simctl.nvim/README.md

 There is also support for testing push notifications, either through the API function, or directly from an .apns or .json file using the `SimctlNotify` command.

-See the [Wiki](https://github.com/terje/simctl.nvim/wiki) for more example usages, for instance with [Expo](https://github.com/terje/simctl.nvim/wiki/Example-Expo-setup).
+See the [Wiki](https://github.com/terje/simctl.nvim/wiki) for more example usages, for instance with [Expo](https://github.com/terje/simctl.nvim/wiki/Example-Expo-setup), and some example [key mappings](https://github.com/terje/simctl.nvim/wiki/Key-mapping-example).

 ## Push notifications